 - with peanut, almond or cashew butter swirled through (this is another way to increase the protein content)

-At breakfast, it’s a good idea to serve yogurt alongside some carbohydrates such as toast, vegan pancakes, or dairy free porridge.
+At breakfast, it’s a good idea to serve yogurt alongside some carbohydrates such as toast, vegan pancakes, french toast or dairy free porridge.
 (As an aside, If you’ve struggled to find sliced bread that is dairy and soya free, check out my ultimate list of bread available in UK supermarkets!).

 Another breakfast or pudding favourite in our house is to make a yogurt sundae!
 Simply layer up yogurt with a variety of toppings such as chopped fruit, chia jam or rice puffs in between each layer.
 The different flavours and texture are interesting for babies to explore.
 Older children can make their own – great fun!